sass/sass/doc-src/SASS_REFERENCE.md

   time a controller is accessed, as opposed to only when the template has been modified.
   Defaults to false.
-  Only has meaning within Rack, Ruby on Rails,x or Merb.
+  Only has meaning within Rack, Ruby on Rails, or Merb.

 {#always_check-option} `:always_check`
 : Whether a Sass template should be checked for updates every